lefos987/generator-ghurt/angular/README.md

 ### dist/
 Public folder of the app, where all your final html/js/css and assets will be, ready to be served.
 This folder contains subfolders:

- - vendor: the bower folder, you can find the bower.json in it
+ - vendor: the bower folder, you can find the bower.json in it (all the bower dependencies will be installed here)
  - assets: where you can set your app assets (fonts, pictures, svg..)

 ### docs/
 Documentation folder, generated during `grunt report`.
 Built with ngDocs, based on jsdoc.

 ### report/
 Reporting folder, generated after `grunt report` or `grunt build`.
-It contain two subfolders:
+It contains two subfolders:

- - coverage: stats from karma
+ - coverage: stats from karma regarding test coverage
  - plato: static analysis report

 ### src/